JCG333/Project/README.md

 - Search button on search page could be re-designed to work better in more dynamically with different window sizes.
 - Language changes should apply to turbine list entries.

+_Note: The branch light/dark mode contains fixes for the visual and feature improvments for the webpage and the languge changes for the turbinelist.
+There was not enough time to merge it with the main and make sure that all features worked
 # Tech stack
 _Note: minor packages can be found in requirements.txt_